barstoolbluz/ssrc/README.md

 ## Why SSRC?

-Sampling rates of 44.1kHz (used in CDs) and 48kHz (used in professional audio and video) are widely used, but their conversion ratio (147:160) requires highly sophisticated algorithms to maintain quality.
+Sampling rates of 44.1kHz (used in CDs) and 48kHz (used in DVDs) are widely used, but their conversion ratio (147:160) requires highly sophisticated algorithms to maintain quality.
 SSRC addresses this challenge by using an FFT-based approach, coupled with SleefDFT and SIMD optimization, to achieve a balance between speed and audio fidelity.

 ## Getting Started